 Information Requested in Boxes A through J: Complete all requested information.
 For item A, refer to pages 5 and 6.
-For item B, refer to page 30.
-For items E and F, use the two-letter state abbreviation as shown on the bottom of page 30.
+For item B, For Item B, input the NAISC code (see page 2).
+For items E and F, use the two-letter state abbreviation from page 30.